 Paddle On Alaska

-The local sea kayak outfitters set us up with the gear we need and drop us at a choice departure spot.
+The local sea kayak outfitters set us up with the gear we need so we can get find the choice drop-in spot.
 With the tide low it is time to go.
-As we hit the shore we talk about how to keep our muscles at their best for the trip and how not to strain your hands and shoulders on the first day.
+Finally we hit the shore.
+We talk about how to keep our muscles at their best for the trip.
+Most importantly, how not to strain your hands and shoulders on the first day.
 We hoist boats to hip level in teams and walk cautiously across the slick rock and washed up kelp.

 Looking up into the swirling greys and different layers of clouds we start to round a peninsula.
 There is a harsh wailing sound that builds in amplification and echoes off the rock with each paddle stroke.
 Soon we come upon the cause of this uproar, a high hung cliff adorned with thousands of black footed gulls, the Kittiwake to be exact.
-These migratory gulls are in their nesting season calling to their neighbors, giving warnings, and listening for their chick’s distinctive cry that they can pick out of the thousands occurring at once.
+These migratory gulls are in their nesting season.
+They call to their neighbors, giving warnings, and listening for their chick’s distinctive cry.
+They can pick out their young’s cries from the thousands occurring at once.

 In the distance we see a dark figure poke its head from the water, like a scuba diver surfacing.
-It seems to be observing us and starts to rise a bit further out of the water, straining my eyes it seems it is young harbor seal, testing his boundaries and exploring his curiosity.
+It seems to be observing us and starts to rise a bit further out of the water.
+Straining my eyes it seems it is young harbor seal, testing his boundaries and exploring his curiosity.
 Upon trying to figure out just exactly who and what I was seeing, the seal plunges back under almost as quickly as he had appeared.